Skyball2000/java-utility-classes/README.md

   cursor, string functions, clipboard actions and much more.
 - **MathEval**
   Use this class to evaluate mathematical expressions.
+- **GoogleTranslate**
+  Use an object of this class to translate a text using the Google Translate API.
+Requires an average of 55ms per translation on my device.
 - **VisJS**
   This class uses [VisJS](https://visjs.org/) to generate a network of nodes and edges.
 You can customize the path to the JS and css files that are being used by the browser to display the network.